tegos-article/article-laravel-managing-hierarchical-data/1-article.md

 }
 ```

-This triggers multiple SQL queries (one per depth level):
+This approach fires off several SQL queries basically, one for every tree level:

 ```
 select * from categories where parent_id is null;